The principal cast. Note how the villain is actually more prominent...Tif et Tondu

 - Ridiculously Human Robots: In Magdalena.
 Choc's remote-controlled robots in The Villa of the Long Cry at least look like it on the outside.

-- Robot Girl: The titular Magdalena.
+- Robot Girl: The eponymous Magdalena.
 Her creator locked himself in a room for hours with her, supposedly to enjoy her company.
 Subverted as she is not a sentient robot but a portal to a world populated with Ridiculously Human Robots who dress like a Masquerade Ball.

 - Rubber Man: Tif turns into one in a two-album story arc (The Green Matter and Tif Bounces Back).